Short Term Health Insurance Is Flexible and Fast.

 - An ACA plan covers preexisting conditions, but with a Short-Term plan, you should expect to pay the costs related to preexisting conditions without coverage.

-Buying health insurance for short terms may be the right choice for you right now, but it won’t be ACA coverage.
+Buying health insurance for the short term may be the right choice for you right now, but it won’t be ACA coverage.
 Be aware of what you are and aren’t getting for the price.